island-is/island.is/libs/testing/nest/README.md

       return builder.override* // perform the overrides
     },
     extend: (app) => {
-      // extend the app with e.g. database/redis etc.
+      // extend the app with resources like a database or Redis const redis = app.resolve(Redis)
-      const redis = app.resolve(Redis)
+      // return a cleanup function
-      // in order to cleanup the resources, you'll have to return a cleanup function: return () => {
+      return () => {
         return redis.close()
       }